Yarra Valley Water

 Board membership

-The Board has nine directors comprising a non-executive Chair, seven non-executive directors and one executive director (the Managing Director).
+The Board has ten directors comprising a non-executive Chair, eight non-executive directors and one executive director (the Managing Director).

 The non-executive Chair and non-executive directors are appointed by the Minister for Water.
 The Managing Director is appointed by the Board.